l-mathur/social-ai/README.md

 # Social-AI Position Paper

-[Advancing Social Intelligence in AI Agents: Technical Challenges and Open Questions](https://arxiv.org/abs/2404.11023) discusses core technical challenges, along with opportunities and open questions, towards advancing socially-intelligent AI (Social-AI) agents that can be situated in diverse social contexts.
+[Advancing Social Intelligence in AI Agents: Technical Challenges and Open Questions](https://arxiv.org/abs/2404.11023) discusses core technical challenges, along with opportunities and open questions, towards advancing socially-intelligent AI (Social-AI) agents.
 Our paper is anchored in social intelligence concepts and progress in Social-AI across 6 computing communities: natural language processing, machine learning, computer vision, robotics, human-machine interaction (including human-computer interaction and human-robot interaction), and speech.
 Social-AI research interest has accelerated across computing communities in recent years:

 <p align="center">
   <img src="cumulative.png" style="width: 60%;">

-  <em>Cumulative number of Social-AI papers over time, based on the 3,257 papers from our Semantic Scholar Social-AI queries.
-Interest in Social-AI research has been accelerating across computing communities.</em>
+  <em>Cumulative number of Social-AI papers over time, based on the 3,257 papers from our Semantic Scholar Social-AI queries.</em>
 </p>

-We believe there are core technical challenges that must be addressed to advance social intelligence in AI agents, relevant to agents situated across the landscape of possible social contexts:
+We believe there are core technical challenges that are particularly relevant to advancing social intelligence in AI agents with a variety of embodiments, social attributes, and roles, interacting in a range of social contexts.

 <p align="center">
   <img src="challenges.png" style="width: 60%;">